Small Map of Main Legations - Click through for Large Version

 Dongjiaomin Xiang No.23 is the address of the former Spanish Legation !

-some grandeur.
 Due East of Kierulf's stands the Capital Hotel, partially occupying the grounds of the former Hong Kong (and Shanghai Trading) Bank and partially occupying the grounds of the Former German Legation of Beijing.

 former Spanish Legation in Beijing.
 Its back reached the Japanese Legation Walls.
 Not more is known on the Spanish Legation,